Two plus two is four, minus one, that’s three. Quick maths.

 - where to find them online (the free ones, at least);

-- which software, online services and apps I used;
+- which software, online services and apps I use;

-- where to find online communities to post questions and answers;
+- where to find online communities to post questions and answers and to study together in real time;

 - where I failed in my studies;